Moraisgit/MSim_LAB2/README.md

 # Description - MSim_LAB2
-This repository contains the files of MATLAB code made and used to elaborate the report of the sencond laboratory - "Modelling of a Heat Transfer Plant" - of the subject "Modelling and Simulation" 2023/2024.
+This repository contains the files of MATLAB code made and used to elaborate the report of the second laboratory - "Modelling of a Heat Transfer Plant" - of the subject "Modelling and Simulation" 2023/2024.

 # Authors - Group 30
 - António Morais